CloudScale-Project/CloudStore/README.md

 Because generating database from scratch is very slow we also provide a dump you can import into database.
 The dump is generated for 10000 books and it's available for [download](http://cloudscale.xlab.si/showcase/dumps/rds-tpcw-dump-latest.sql)

-## Deployment

-To deploy CloudStore on public or private cloud you can use our [deployment scripts](https://github.com/CloudScale-Project/Deployment-Scripts).
-We have also developed the [distributed JMeter](https://github.com/CloudScale-Project/Distributed-Jmeter) scripts in order to load test the CloudStore.

-Otherwise, you can hand-install CloudStore in your computer or virtual machines, and generate load with Gatling, or manually by connecting your browser to the deployed site.

 ## Configuration

 Before you can use and deploy CloudStore you need to tell CloudStore where the database is and how to connect to it.
 Since we are using Hibernate ORM to interact with database, CloudStore support multiple SQL databases (tested only with MySQL).
 We have also implemented support for MongoDB.